Luca-Engel/Computer_Graphics/Project/final_project_report/original_code.md

                     smoke_tex_buffer: this.smoke_tex_buffer,
                 },

-                // TODO: check if blending is good or if parameters need adjusting
                 // https://learnopengl.com/Advanced-OpenGL/Blending
                 // https://github.com/regl-project/regl/blob/master/API.md#blending
                 // this adds background color to the texture --> lots of fire --> brighter